-- 204. Typically, contributions into SMSFs are sourced from either the members or the members' employers.
+- 241. Typically, contributions into SMSFs are sourced from either the members or the members' employers.
 Transfers in are benefits transferred from other superannuation entities.
 Contributions are classified as either concessional, for which a tax deduction has been claimed by the contributor, or non-concessional, for which no tax deduction has been claimed by the member.
-Contributions and transfers in to a SMSF may include :
+Contributions and transfers in to a SMSF may include: 103

-- Employer contributions, including SG, award and salary sacrifice contributions.
+- Employer contributions, including SGC, award and salary sacrifice contributions;

-- Member contributions, both concessional and non-concessional.
+- Member contributions, both concessional and non-concessional;

-- Spouse contributions.
+- Spouse contributions;

-- Child contributions.
+- Child contributions;

-- Rollovers from other complying funds.
+- Rollovers from other complying funds;

-- Small business rollovers (CGT small business retirement exemption and CGT small business 15 year exemption amounts).
+- Small business rollovers Capital Gains Tax (CGT) (small business retirement exemption and CGT small business 15 year exemption amounts);

-- Amounts transferred from a foreign fund.
+- Amounts transferred from a foreign fund;

-- Government co-contributions.
+- Government co-contributions:

-- Transfers from the Superannuation Holding Accounts Reserve (SHAR) held by the ATO.
+- Transfers from the Superannuation Holding Accounts Reserve (SHAR) held by the ATO;

-- Personal injury election.
+- Personal injury election;

-- Other family and friend contributions.
+- Other family and friend contributions; and

-- Directed termination (taxable component) payments.